 About School of Food Science and Biotechnology, Zhejiang Gongshang University

 The School of Food Science and Biotechnology at Zhejiang Gongshang University is one of the top food science schools in the country.
 In the past few years, the school has made a major effort in redefining its strategy of food science research and student training.
-A number of research centres and groups have been established, successfully extending its research activities from conventional food engineering and technology researches to a much wider areas of nutrition and health.
-The school is one of the founding members of the university consortium of food science and nutrition, established in 2016 jointly with Food Science Schools of the University of Leeds, Massey University, and Wageningen University.
-The School of Food Science and biotechnology at Zhejiang Gongshang University has over 120 academic and supporting staff, including 32 professors and 41 associate professors.
-Over 1,300 full-time students are currently studying degree courses in subject areas of Food Science and Engineering, Food Quality and Safety, Bioengineering, and Applied Chemistry at undergraduate and postgraduate levels.
+A number of research centres and groups have been established, successfully extending its research activities from conventional food engineering and technology investigations to a much wider areas of nutrition and health.
+The school is one of the founding members of the International University Consortium of Food Science & Nutrition (IUCoFSN), established in 2016 jointly with food science schools from the University of Leeds, Massey University, and Wageningen University.
+The School of Food Science and Biotechnology at Zhejiang Gongshang University has over 120 academic and supporting staff, including 35 full professors and 40 associate professors.
+Over 1,200 full-time students are currently studying degree courses in subject areas of Food Science and Engineering, Food Quality and Safety, Bioengineering, and Applied Chemistry at undergraduate and postgraduate levels.

 Qualification and requirements:

 Salary: At least £17500 per annum

 Prof. David McClements (University of Massachusetts, distinguished adjunct professor of Zhejiang Gongshang University), and Prof. Zhongxiu Chen (Zhejiang Gongshang University)

 Above positions are expected to begin in June 2020, or a date convenient to both parties.
 For more specific information about each position, candidates can contact responsible supervisor.
 To apply, candidates should send a CV, a cover letter, two references, PhD diploma and other documents to corresponding supervisor.